 Employment and Breastfeeding in New Jersey

 Many mothers choose to or must return to work soon after their babies are born.
 With the availability of reliable breast pumps, it is possible to continue breastfeeding after returning to paid employment.
-In New Jersey, there is no law requiring employers to allow mothers to pump milk at work.
-However, many employers now have lactation programs in place in recognition of the fact that it helps the business’ “bottom line” to help mothers continue breastfeeding when they return to work.
+New Jersey and federal laws protect an employee’s right to express breastmilk in the workplace.
+Please see information on the rights of a breastfeeding employee on our Legal Rights–Breastfeeding and Employment page here.

 Breastfeeding benefits to employers include:

 - Babies have fewer illnesses, thus mothers take fewer sick days to care for sick infants;